cochran-at-niche/cs101/2_DataStructures/5_BinaryTrees/README.md

 2. Run `make test` (if you have gcc installed and would rather build/run the tests locally, run `make test.out && ./test.out` instead). *You should see a bunch of failing tests*.
-3. Open the `binarY_tree.c` file.
+3. Open the `binary_tree.c` file.
 Implement the necessary code for each of the `TODO` comments.
 4. Repeat steps 2-3 until all tests are passing.